chozelinek/sacoco/tutorial.md

 1. Choose the tools:
     1. Berlin: Tokenizer and Sentence
     1. Berlin: CAB historical text
-1. Click on `Run Tools`
-1. Explore the results
 1. Download the chain by clicking on `Download chain`
 1. Save the XML file as `chain_historical.xml` in the folder `scripts` of our repo.

 ### Using WebLicht as a service

-We could process our texts directly through the user-friendly WebLicht GUI.
-However, we have thousands of recipes to be processed.
-That would be a formidable amount of time wasted in a repetitive task.
-Fortunately, WebLicht developers devised [**WaaS**](https://weblicht.sfs.uni-tuebingen.de/WaaS/).
+We could now process our texts directly through the user-friendly WebLicht GUI.
+However, if you have thousands of recipes to be annotated, it is more efficient to use [**WaaS**](https://weblicht.sfs.uni-tuebingen.de/WaaS/) (WebLicht as a Service) to execute our WebLicht chains.

 > WebLicht as a Service (WaaS) is a REST service that executes WebLicht chains.
 This allows you to run WebLicht chains from your UNIX shell, scripts, or programs.